Azure/cortana-intelligence-price-optimization/Manual Deployment Guide/README.md

 ## Abstract

-This **Manual Deployment Guide** explains how to build the **Demand Forecasting and Price Optimization** step by step.
+This **Manual Deployment Guide** explains how to build the **Demand Forecasting and Price Optimization Solution** step by step.
 Going through this manual deployment process will help implementers gain an inside view of how the solution is built and the function of each component.

 ## Requirements